Meatfucker/gimmich/README.md

 useful for importing machine learning datasets.
 - Import tags from text files using delimiters
 - Import tags based on directory name or user input
+- Preliminary bulk download based on albums and tags

 ## Requirements